1980s professional wrestling boom: World Class Championship Wrestling

-The Von Erichs were the most recognizable babyfaces in professional wrestling throughout the United States in 1982 and 1983.
-The fall of the Von Erichs and death of nearly every wrestler associated with the promotion are attributed to abuse of drugs, primarily steroids, stimulants including cocaine, and pain-killing opiates.
+The Von Erichs were the most recognizable babyfaces in wrestling in 1982 and 1983.
+However, the family would become marred by death of nearly every wrestler associated with WCCW in the ensuing years, attributed to abuse of steroids, opiates and cocaine.

-The World Wrestling Federation expands
+World Wrestling Federation expands

-In 1982, Vince McMahon purchased the business from his ailing father Vincent J. McMahon.
-On December 23, 1983, he signed AWA superstar Hulk Hogan to return to the organization in 1984.
-To play Hogan's nemesis, he signed talents including Jim Crockett Promotions babyface "Rowdy" Roddy Piper, turning him heel, and AWA manager Bobby "The Brain" Heenan.
-McMahon stated in the documentary The UnReal Story of Professional Wrestling that he did not think his father would have ever sold him the company if he knew what he was planning to do.
+In 1982, Vince McMahon purchased the WWF from his ailing father, Vincent J. McMahon.
+On December 23, 1983, the younger McMahon signed AWA superstar Hulk Hogan, who previously wrestled with the WWF from 1979 to 1981, to return to the company in 1984.
+To play Hogan's nemesis, he signed talents including Jim Crockett Promotions (JCP) babyface "Rowdy" Roddy Piper, turning him heel, and AWA manager Bobby "The Brain" Heenan.
+McMahon later stated in the documentary The UnReal Story of Professional Wrestling that he did not think his father would have ever sold him the WWF if he knew what he was planning to do.
 "He probably would have said, 'Vinny, what are you doing?
-You're gonna wind up at the bottom of a river'," he explained.
+You're gonna wind up at the bottom of a river,'" he explained.

 At the end of 1983, two major developments increased competition to be the premier professional wrestling promotion.
-On November 24, 1983, Ric Flair defeated Harley Race for the NWA World Heavyweight Championship at the closed-circuit wrestling event Starrcade, which inaugurated Flair's golden era and was credited with showing that a major event could earn significant income across many locations.
-On December 23, 1983, WWF signed Hogan to return after appearing in Rocky III in 1982 and developing a babyface gimmick in the AWA.
+On November 24, 1983, Flair defeated Harley Race for the NWA World Heavyweight Championship at the pay-per-view wrestling event Starrcade, which inaugurated Flair's golden era and was credited with showing that a major event could earn significant income across many locations.
+On December 23, 1983, the WWF signed Hogan to return after appearing in Rocky III (1982) and developing a babyface gimmick in the AWA.

-Fortune for the WWF came at the expense of WCCW and AWA.
+Fortune for the WWF came at the expense of the AWA and WCCW.
 On January 23, 1984, Hogan defeated The Iron Sheik for the WWF World Heavyweight Championship at Madison Square Garden.
-Shortly after the match, the WWF began promoting wrestling shows with Hogan in the main event in parts of the United States outside the Northeast, which changed a long-standing non-aggression pact between the WWF and other wrestling promotions.
-On February 10, David Von Erich died in Tokyo, Japan.
-Although there was a short-term boost culminating in Kerry Von Erich's victory over Ric Flair for the NWA World title in front of a packed Texas Stadium crowd on May 6, WCCW rapidly lost momentum as the death of Gino Hernandez and the suicide of Mike Von Erich placed a cloud over the promotion that became its legacy.
-The AWA signed a TV contract with ESPN, but the revenue was insignificant compared to the WWF's pay-per-view business, which was based on annual March/April events featuring Hogan in a landmark world-championship match each year from 1986 to 1991.
+Shortly after the match, the WWF began promoting matches with Hogan in the main event in parts of the U.S. outside the Northeast, which changed a long-standing non-aggression pact between the WWF and other wrestling promotions.

+On February 10, David Von Erich died of reported acute enteritis in Japan.
+Although there was a short-term boost culminating in Kerry Von Erich's victory over Flair for the NWA World title in front of a packed Texas Stadium crowd on May 6, both the death of Gino Hernandez and the suicide of Mike Von Erich placed a cloud over WCCW that became its legacy.
+The AWA signed a television contract with ESPN, but the revenue was insignificant compared to the WWF's pay-per-view business, which was based on annual March/April events featuring Hogan in a landmark championship match each year from 1986 to 1991.